 But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things there is no law.Galatians 5:22-23

-'Gentle parenting' is one of the latest tends that claims that a peaceful and positive approach to all circumstances of parenting will lead to the best possible relationship with your children.
+'Gentle parenting' is one of the latest trends that claim that a peaceful and positive approach to all circumstances of parenting will lead to the best possible relationship with your children.
 Although gentle parenting has a lot of good qualities that are worth looking into, the philosophy misses the mark on one important part.
-How do we know if we are a effective and good parent?
+How do we know if we are effective and good parents?

 Is it is we have a good relationship with our children?
 No. Is it if they are a good perfect once they turn 18?
 No.